qwc-services/qwc-services.github.io/src/topics/Translations.md

 When working inside a `qwc-app` source folder, the translations are located at `qwc-app/static/translations`.

 A script will take care of merging the translations from the `qwc2` package into the application translations.
 This way, when updating the `qwc2` dependency, new translations are automatically obtained.
-This script is automatically invoked on `yarn start`, but can also be manually invoked using
+This script is automatically invoked on `npm start`, but can also be manually invoked using

-    yarn run tsupdate
+    npm run tsupdate

 Translations are stored inside the respective `translations` folder as regular plain-text JSON files, named `<lang>.json` and can be freely edited with any text editor.